What is the Spirit of Prophecy?

 It was manifested in the life of Ellen White

 Based on the criteria of a true prophet outlined in the Bible, Seventh-day Adventists believe that Christianity Today published a piece exploring how self-proclaimed prophets and apostles amass millions of followers and lead megachurches around the globe.
-Jesus warned his disciples that “many false prophets will appear and deceive many” (Matthew 24:11).
+Jesus warned His disciples that “many false prophets will appear and deceive many” (Matthew 24:11, NKJV).
 We then can conclude that true prophets will also appear.
-If God was no longer going to speak through prophets, He would’ve made it very clear to not listen to anyone who claimed to be a prophet.
+If God was no longer going to speak through prophets, He would’ve made it very clear that we should not listen to anyone who claims to be a prophet.
 What’s important is the ability to discern the true from the false.

-“Do not believe every spirit, but test the spirits to see whether they are from God, because many false prophets have gone out into the world” (1 John 4:1).
+“Beloved, do not believe every spirit, but test the spirits, whether they are of God; because many false prophets have gone out into the world” (1 John 4:1, NKJV).

 Professor Walter Veith Ph.D. gives a list of ways we can identify a true prophet:

-- A true prophet will be in complete harmony with God’s Word
+- A true prophet will be in complete harmony with God’s word (Read Isaiah 8:20)

 Ellen White met these criteria.
 Her writings are not equal to the Bible.
 Instead, they point to God’s Word as the standard for living.
 Through the Spirit of Prophecy, God gave counsel on spirituality, education, social life, evangelism, prophecy, publishing, health, and business.
 Especially prominent is the advice to follow the Bible alone.
 Every reader has the responsibility to test a prophet instead of simply relying on what the masses may say.
 God promises to give wisdom and guidance to those who seek Him.